Lance Wilkinson: Storylines

 Hannah Martin develops a crush on Lance, a student in Year 9.
 Lance eventually asks Hannah out and they begin dating.
 Lance takes his mother's jewellery and gives it to Hannah to impress her.
-When Lance's father reveals the truth about the jewellery, Hannah is furious, but forgives Lance.
-After boasting to his mates that he had had sex with Hannah, Lance is dumped.
+When Lance's father Bill reveals the truth about the jewellery, Hannah is furious, but forgives Lance.
+After boasting to his friends that he had had sex with Hannah, Lance is dumped.
 Lance changes schools and moves to the other side of Erinsborough.
-Lance returns and he and Hannah become friends again.
-Ruth and Philip Martin, Hannah's father, are opposed to their children hanging around together.
-After a while, things calm down and Lance returns to Erinsborough High and Ruth rents Number 32 from Philip.
+Lance returns the following year and he and Hannah become friends again.
+Lance's mother Ruth and Philip Martin, Hannah's father, are opposed to their children hanging around together.
+After a while, things improve and Lance returns to Erinsborough High and Ruth rents Number 32 from Philip.
 Lance gets a job at a plant nursery, so he can raise some money to send them on holiday in the hope they will get back together.

 After denting Karl Kennedy's (Alan Fletcher) car with a shopping cart, Lance takes extra work at the nursery to pay for the damages.
 He discovers that his boss, Ned Goodman (Brett Tucker), is involved in some illegal activities and Lance's sister Anne urges him to stop Ned.
 Lance teams up with Toadie, so they can set Anne and Billy Kennedy (Jesse Spencer) up together.
 Lance finds Ruth and Philip kissing and he takes it very badly, as he hoped his parents would get back together.
 Ben Atkins (Brett Cousins) arrives in Erinsborough and reveals that he is Ruth's son.
 Lance agrees to bond with his half-brother.
 Amy Greenwood (Jacinta Stapleton) shows an interest in Lance and he is thrilled.
 However, Amy's friends do not like him.
 Jacinta Myers (Caroline Morgan) frames Lance for printing caricatures of Susan Kennedy (Jackie Woodburne), resulting in Lance's suspension.
 Toadie and Amy work together to get Jacinta to confess and Susan lifts Lance's suspension.

 After returning home from a camping trip, Anne finds a snake in her belongings.
 Lance tries to save his sister and he is bitten.
 Lance becomes jealous when Amy begins to spend much time with Drew Kirk (Dan Paris).
 Philip and Ruth marry and Lance reassures Hannah about their new family.
 Lance and Amy break up and Lance begins exhibiting strange behaviour.
 Lance develops a gambling problem and the stress leads him to collapse.
 Harold Bishop (Ian Smith) offers to be an invigilator when Lance sits his exams at home.
 Lance's results are not what he expected, but good enough for him to study Horticulture at Eden Hills University.
 Amy introduces Lance to her boyfriend, Damien Smith (John Ridley), and he begins gambling again.
 Lance fakes a robbery at Number 26 after he pawns Ruth's fob watch.
 Lance is ashamed and he writes a letter of apology and begins attending Gamblers Anonymous meetings.